virgo47/javasimon/README.md

 projects.

 Of course, feel free to fork, suggest your patches, etc. Please, check our [Development guide](docs/Development.md).

+## Wanna tell us something?

+So tell us!
+Visit our [Google Group](http://groups.google.com/group/javasimon) (preferably) or file an issue here on GitHub, whatever.
+We can't promise to fulfill all your dreams but we want to produce the library YOU like (and so do we - of course ;-)).
+So if you know how to make Simon better, without making it something it is not, let us know!
+We want to know.

 ## Java Simon name